chetanshivaji/Gram/README.md

 10. App version after clicking on info
 14. UPI gateway for payment.
 15. Date window for generating report for defined period by user.
-17. addtion of section health tax, & electricity maintaince tax.
+17. addtion of section health tax, & electricity maintaince tax etc.
-20. app version addition
-21.

 # DONE
 1. Pdf/excel downloading for pending and report page.